pennmem/voxTool/README.md

    "Submit" to mark its location
    - Alternatively, press the "Seeding" button to turn on seeding.
-VoxTool will attempt to extrapolate the locations of the remaing contacts after the first two have been marked.
+VoxTool will attempt to extrapolate the locations of the remaing contacts as you select them, incrementing the contact number.
 Be sure to double-check that the results make sense, as occasionally two contacts will be given the same location
-   - Alternatively for grids, submit the corners of the grid, then press the "Interpolate" button.
-VoxTool will attempt to fill in the grid.
+   - Alternatively, add the ends of a strip or depth or the corners of the grid with the "Submit" button, then press the "Interpolate" button.
+VoxTool will attempt to fill in the lead.
      It may not be completely successful.
 Pressing "Interpolate" again may interpolate additional contacts.
 5. Press "Add Micro-Contacts" to add micro-contacts to any macro/micro leads.